AKASHAorg/akasha-docs/docs/data-fetching-and-mutations/hooks/apollo-hooks/index.md

 ```
 _________
 ### useGetInterestsByDidQuery
-Fetch the interests (tags) a specific DID is subscribed to.
+Fetch the interests (tags), a specific DID is subscribed to.

-#### Required Query Variables
+#### Required query variables
-- id: string - DID of the profile to get insterests for.
+- id: `string` - DID of the profile to get interests for.

+#### Returned data object
+When the query executes successfully, the `data` object will contain a `node` which has all the information regarding the beam.

 **Example usage**
 ```tsx
 import { useGetInterestsByDidQuery } from '@akashaorg/ui-core-hooks/lib/generated/apollo';